Mljet

-Mljet (/sh/) is the southernmost and easternmost of the larger Adriatic islands of the Dalmatia region of Croatia.
+Mljet (/sh/) is the southernmost and easternmost of the larger Adriatic islands of the Dalmatia region of Croatia, known also as Croatia's "greenest island".
 In the west of the island is the Mljet National Park.

 Population

 In the 2011 census, Mljet had a population of 1,088.
 Ethnic Croats made up 97.33% of the population.

 In 2021, the municipality had 1,062 residents in the following 14 settlements: